H0B4RT/RoR-Departed/README.md

 over 80 enemies, with all the original enemies from RoRR and SS1.
 Also, some new enemies and enemy variants have been added >:]

-More Final Bosses!
-All can be fought in the same run for the ultimate run. some are completely new >:]
+more final bosses! all can be fought in the same run for the ultimate run. some are completely new >:] (i aint tellin u who they are tho)

 over 30 stages! (not including alternate game modes)

 5 game modes, being:

-Classic (The Original Way to Play!)

-Survival (Wave Based Roguelike)

-Arena (Risk of Rain PVP)

-Providence Trials (Fun Little Challenges!)
+classic (the original way to play!)

+survival (wave based roguelike)

+arena (risk of rain pvp)

+providence trials (fun little challenges!)

-Safari (Explore Petrichor V As an Enemy!)*
+safari (Explore Petrichor V As an Enemy!)*

-And much, much more!
+and much, much more!

 ----------
 # DEVELOPMENT
-so far, as of october 3rd 2024, development has been goin on for a little under a year (development started late october of 2023)
+so far, as of january 29th 2025, development has been goin on for about a year and a quarter. unfortunately, im not going as fast as i would like to but thats kinda just what happens when you have college work and work work to do.

 the reason this game is being made is simple: i love risk of rain. i love the risk of rain community. late one night i was thinking to myself, "hey. i really like this game, but i wish there was like... a true 3d version of rorr." so the idea of Risk of Rain Departed was born!

+its also gotten a lil bit of traction since i last edited the readme, so hopefully it will be worth the wait once it's out in early access.

+speaking of early access, i hope to have departed in a playable state by the end of 2026. that will hopefully include a bunch of enemies, survivors, and items. right now its up in the air whether or not early access will have the stage ones planned, but it will have a stage for survival for people to play and mess around on.

 ----------
 # CREDITS & THANKS